graue70/ad-blog/README.md

 To preview the site run the following `hugo` command which executes an embedded webserver and change watcher

-    hugo serve -D
+    hugo serve -D --bind "0.0.0.0"

-The `-D` option turns on rendering of draft posts i.e. those whith `draft: true` in the front matter metadata section
+The `-D` option turns on rendering of draft posts i.e. those whith `draft: true` in the front matter metadata section.
+The `--bind` option is only needed if you are working on a remote system but would like to view locally.

 Building the Site
 -----------------